 First Year Curriculum

-During the first semester of the first year, students enroll in one six-unit interdisciplinary seminar class as well as one three-credit course.
-During the second semester, students enroll in three three-units courses.
-Both semesters require students to participate in two residencies.
-In addition, three credits of field work are also required as part of the first-year curriculum.
-Students begin their field work in the second semester.
-This first year curriculum totals 21 semester credits.
+During the first semester of the first year, students enroll in one 4-unit science-oriented class as well as one 3-credit course.
+During the second semester, students enroll in two 3-unit courses as well as a 2-unit Research and Writing course.
+Both semesters require students to participate in two residencies each.
+In addition, 3 credits of fieldwork are required as part of the first-year curriculum.
+Students begin their fieldwork in the second semester.
+This first year curriculum totals 18 semester credits.

 Second Year Curriculum

 The residencies constitute a key component of the USMA Program.
-Students are required to attend seven residencies over the course of their studies in the program.
+Students are required to attend 7 residencies over the course of their studies in the program.
 On-campus residencies that occur at the beginning of each semester span six days, commencing on Tuesday and finishing on Sunday.
-All students attend two six-day residencies during their first year in the program and three six-day residencies in their second year.
-Two additional off-campus residencies for first year students occurring mid-semester span four days beginning on Thursday and ending on Sunday.
-Certain aspects of each residency are held off site, with the entirety of the shorter residencies being conducted off site.
+New students are required to attend a one-day orientation, which takes place on the Monday prior to the first day of their initial residency.
+Additional residencies, occurring mid-semester, span four days beginning on Thursday and ending on Sunday.
+All students attend six-day residencies at the start of each semester and four-day residencies in all but their final semester.

-Residencies include a combination of classroom learning, mentorship, site visits, guest lectures, panels, workshops, cultural and social activities and elective seminars.
-Students who have completed four semesters and have met all of the program requirements give public presentations of their capstone projects during their final residency.
+Residencies include a combination of classroom learning, mentorship, site visits, guest lectures, panels, collaborative problem-solving sessions, workshops, cultural and social activities, and elective seminars.
+Students who have completed four semesters and have met all of the program requirements give public presentations of their capstone projects during the residency following their final semester.